Q. Write an analysis of The Thought Fox, a poem by Ted Hughes.

 A fox’s nose touches twig, leaf;

-This line brings vivid sensory detail into the poem.
+This line brings sensory detail into the poem.
 The fox, symbolizing the poet’s thought or inspiration, is depicted as cautiously exploring its surroundings.

 Touching the twig leaf suggests careful and delicate probing, similar to how a writer or artist tentatively explores ideas.